|

 80. document

-writing that provides information (especially information of an official nature)
+writing that provides information

 She carries some small litter in a reticule which she calls her documents, principally consisting of paper matches and dry lavender.